tmoens/zfm-documentation/policies-and-procedures/docs/risk_assessment_policy.md

 ZFM System

-##### Responsibilities
+##### Roles and Responsibilities

 Management team and technical team must develop the plan.

 Same must review and update the plan on an annual basis.

-Same must perfomr the risk assessment and document the results.
+Same must perform the risk assessment and document the results.

-#### Management Commitment
+##### Management Commitment

 Management must ensure that the plan is developed, maintained, reviewed, understood and implemented by appropriate staff.

 ### Security Categorization (C.2.2)

-Since the data in the system can be released to the general public without harming customer, we do not perform a formal security categorization.
+Upon review of NIST 800-60, ZFM stores, transmits, and processes information that closely maps to the Reporting and Information Type.
+Based on this type of data, the following impact levels are applicable for ZFM:

+The highest level of data and information contained on the ZFM is considered Low.

+The assigned impact levels for each security objective (confidentiality, integrity, and availability) for
+ZFM are described below:

+**Confidentiality**: Data confidentiality refers to the protection of information from unauthorized disclosure.
+The confidentiality is ranked as Low.

+**Integrity**: Data integrity refers to the requirement that information be protected from unauthorized, unanticipated, or unintentional modification.
+The integrity is ranked as Low.

+**Availability**: Timeliness and constant update are essential to the functional operation of ZFM.
+The availability is ranked as Low.

 ### Risk Assessment (C.2.3)